-I long for the day when I don’t have to call 4 or 5 times to make sure a venue is accessible then find out once I am there that their idea of ‘accessible’ consists of 3 steps.
+I long for the day when I don’t have to call four or five times to make sure a venue is accessible then find out once I am there that their idea of ‘accessible’ is ‘only’ three steps.

 I long for the day when I can hail any taxi that is passing by and not ask ‘do you have a ramp?’
-Assuming that they would stop of course once they see the wheelchair.
+Assuming, of course, that the driver would stop when he or she sees my wheelchair.

 I dream of the day that I can go and visit my friends at their houses rather than meet outside or at my home, just because not many homes are wheelchair friendly.

-I wonder if the day will come when I can go out with my friends who are wheelchair users and not worry that there are only two allocated spaces for wheelchairs, or that ‘health and safety rule’ forbids more than 3 wheelchairs in a venue.
+I wonder if the day will come when I can go out with my friends who are wheelchair users and not worry that there are only two allocated spaces for wheelchairs, or that ‘health and safety rules’ forbid more than three wheelchairs in the venue at the time.

 I dream of the day that I can travel on an airplane with my wheelchair on board.